gazmull/eros-bot/commands/fun/quiz.md

 ## Warning

-This command will be locked to the server channel until someone gets the correct answer or when the current queue of questions are done.
+This command will be locked to the server channel until someone gets the correct answer or when the current queue of questions is done.

 ## Examples

 ```
 @Eros quiz
 @Eros quiz 2
-@Eros quiz 2 1
+@Eros quiz 2 30
 ```